higra/Higra/doc/source/tree.rst

         - Description
     *   - ``num_leaves``
         - positive integer
-        - number of leaves in the tree
+        - Number of leaves in the tree
     *   - ``root``
         - vertex
         - Root node (last node of the parent array)